Prerequisites to Install Calibo Accelerate Orchestrator Agent on Amazon EKS Cluster by Using mTLS

 -days

 parameter indicates the validity period of the certificate.
 By default, it is set to 365.
 You can modify this value.
-After the specified period, the certificate will expire and you must regenerate the certificate and upload it to the Lazsa Platform by editing the agent details.Copyopenssl req -new -newkey rsa:4096 -keyout client.key -out client.csr -nodes -subj "/CN=Lazsa" && openssl x509 -req -sha256 -days 365 -in client.csr -CA ca.crt -CAkey ca.key -set_serial 02 -out client.crt
+After the specified period, the certificate will expire and you must regenerate the certificate and upload it to the Calibo Accelerate platform by editing the agent details.Copyopenssl req -new -newkey rsa:4096 -keyout client.key -out client.csr -nodes -subj "/CN=Lazsa" && openssl x509 -req -sha256 -days 365 -in client.csr -CA ca.crt -CAkey ca.key -set_serial 02 -out client.crt

 -